react-boilerplate/react-boilerplate/README.md

   <sub>Created by <a href="https://twitter.com/mxstbr">Max Stoiber</a> and maintained with ❤️ by an amazing <a href="https://github.com/orgs/react-boilerplate/people">team of developers</a>.</sub>
 </div>

+---

+## About the v5.0

+There have been major changes to React Boilerplate with release of v5.0.
+You can read more about this [here](docs/v5-update.md)

+---

 Start your `create-react-app` projects in seconds with the best, industry-standard tools and practices made ready for you.

 **📚Documentation:** [Gitbook](https://cansahin.gitbook.io/react-boilerplate-cra-template/)